Documentation / Web performance testing in practice

 Compare one week back

-A good way to test the stability of your tests is to setup a static HTML page on your server.
-You can take one of your important pages, store the page as HTML and make sure the CSS and JavaScript and images are the same over time (hard code so the correct versions are used).
+A good way to test the stability of your tests is to set up a static HTML page on your server.
+You can take one of your important pages, store the page as HTML, and make sure the CSS, JavaScript and images are the same over time (hard-code it so the correct versions are used).
 Add that page to your tests to see what kind of variance you get.
-Continue to test that page as long as you run your tests, to have a baseline for your tests.
+Continue to test that page as long as you run your tests, to have a baseline.

 One of the most important things to keep control of your performance is graphing the metrics.
 Having graphs to show your co-worker or your boss is vital.
-Many performance tools use their own home built dashboard.
-Don’t use that.
+Many performance tools use their own home-built dashboards.
+Don't use those.
 You should use Grafana.
-Its the best monitoring/dashboard tool that is out there (and it is Open Source).
-If you haven’t used it before you will be amazed.
-Sitespeed.io ships with a couple of default dashboards but with the power of Grafana its easy to create your own.
+It's the best monitoring/dashboard tool out there (and it is Open Source).
+If you haven't used it before, you will be amazed.
+Sitespeed.io ships with a couple of default dashboards but with the power of Grafana it's easy to create your own.

-What extra great (for you) is that Grafana support multiple data sources, meaning you easily can create dashboards that gets data from your sitespeed.io runs, integrate it with your RUM data and with your business metrics like conversion rate.
+What's extra great (for you) is that Grafana supports multiple data sources, meaning you can easily create dashboards that get data from your sitespeed.io runs, integrate it with your RUM data and with your business metrics like conversion rate.
 The potential with Grafana is endless.

 You are ready to start running performance tests, what tools should you use?
 I personally think you should use sitespeed.io or Browsertime:

-The only problem with sitespeed.io is that there’s many (of the paid) tools that think you should avoid sitespeed.io, maybe you have seen this poster before?
+The only problem with sitespeed.io is that there are many (paid) tools that think you should avoid sitespeed.io, maybe you have seen this poster before?

 Wanted